Anoncheg1/diboard/feeds.md

     cat /var/lib/tor/nntp_feed/hostname

-This is your in feed address
+This is your feed address